Last Updated on August 19, 2022 by Thalia

-Well I think that’s utter bullshit and you should listen to your body.
+Well, I think that’s utter bullshit and you should listen to your body.
 So I say, “stop when you’re tired, not when you’re done.”

 Make sure you schedule in enough time to allow your body the rest it needs.
 This could be sleep, self-care or just doing nothing.
 Whatever helps you to recharge.

 If you find yourself staying up late to finish off work then you need to set healthy work hours.